 Image: Bonnier Books UK team members at the 2019 Global Climate Strike

-Starting on the 1st January 2021, Bonnier Books, including Bonnier Books UK, went beyond carbon neutral – meaning that we are taking 20% more carbon from the atmosphere, than we create through our operations.
+Starting on the 1st January 2021, Bonnier Books, including Bonnier Books UK, went beyond climate neutral – meaning that we are taking 20% more greenhouse gases from the atmosphere, than we create.

 We are achieving this in three ways:

 Reduce: transforming our business operations and production with a 25% decrease in emissions by 2025

 Offset: funding new projects that restore and protect our natural forests to compensate for any emissions Bonnier Books UK can't (yet) avoid, from 2021

 Capture: going one step further, we are removing 20% more greenhouse gases through investment in these projects, than we emit as an organisation

 However, we’re not stopping there.
 Other initiatives designed to minimise our environmental impact include: